Easter Island in 4 Days

 Next on the circuit is Te Pito Kura, where a 10 metre long moai lies face down in the earth.

-The road ends at the beach of Anakena.
+The road ends at Anakena Beach.
 Here, a group of 7 moai sit on a rock above the beach.
 It’s not exactly beach weather – the wind is fierce and it has rained intermittently all day.
 But I am determined to swim in the South Pacific.
 So, we decide to go for a swim (separately as we needed to bring our passports to access the Park and we don’t want to leave them unattended on the beach).

 Anakena